California Motorcyclist Safety Program

 The CHP presents Thrill or Buzz Kill?, a motorcycle safety video reminding motorcyclists about the added responsibility and attention the road demands.

 California Motorcyclist Safety Program (CMSP) - The CHP is statutorily responsible for California's official

 motorcycle safety training program.
 Pursuant to California Vehicle Code Section 2930-2935, the CHP administers the program

-2012, over 800,000 motorcycle riders have received training at one of the CMSP's 134 training sites since the program
+received training at one of the CMSP's many training sites since the program began in July 1987.

 Data received from the California Office of Traffic Safety shows: